Questions? We have answers

 Betterment Everyday Checking

 ‡Checking accounts and the Betterment Visa Debit Card provided by and issued by nbkc bank, Overland Park, Kansas, Member FDIC.
 Funds deposited into Checking will be eligible for up to $250,000 of FDIC insurance.
 Betterment Everyday Checking made available through Betterment Financial LLC.
 Neither Betterment Financial LLC, nor any of their affiliates, is a bank.
-Betterment Financial LLC does not charge foreign transaction fees for the use of the Betterment Visa Debit Card outside of the United States.
-However, Visa charges a foreign transaction fee of 1%.
-Betterment Financial LLC does not reimburse this 1% transaction fee on foreign ATM transactions or on any other foreign transactions or purchases.
+Betterment Financial LLC reimburses ATM fees and the Visa® 1% foreign transaction fee worldwide, everywhere Visa is accepted.
+Checking accounts do not earn APY (annual percentage yield).
+Betterment Everyday Cash Reserve and Betterment Everyday Checking are separate offerings and are not linked accounts.